nicolas-goudry/nix-config/README.md

 ## 📝 TODO

+* Avoid having to build nix-index on host or home
+* Work configuration
 * Hosts
   * [ ] Fix ISO image `.gnupg` directory of `nixos` user owned by `root` (see [Discourse post](https://discourse.nixos.org/t/gnupg-user-directory-owned-by-root/43561/1))
   * [ ] Fix issue with bépo layout on Gnome login screen which fails to input `_` character